CalvinLoke/LearningWithDocker/MongoDB in Docker.md

 This command will run a mongo container in detached mode, with published ports of 27017-27019.
 The name modifier simply gives the container a recognizable name.

-To run MongoDB with a persistent path, modify the `docker run` command by appending `-v /data:/data`.
+To run MongoDB with a persistent path, modify the `docker run` command by appending `-v mongodata:/data/db`.

+Ensure that the directory is created first using:

+`sudo mkdir -p /mongodata`

 So the final modified command would be:

-`docker run -d -p 27017-27019:27017-27019 -v /data:/data --name mongoTest mongo`
+`docker run -d -p 27017-27019:27017-27019 -v mongodata:/data/db --name mongoTest mongo`

 To access the database, use the `docker exec`command.